 Complaints may be made in person or via telephone, e-mail, fax, postal mail, or any other type of correspondence.
 Please see the telephone and fax numbers of the university here.

 Students who have a complaint are encouraged to resolve the issue in good faith without escalation.
 If the issue remains unresolved, a student may report the complaint to the program director.
-If dissatisfied with the proposed resolution by the program director, the student may file a written appeal to the Office of Student Services:
+If dissatisfied with the proposed resolution by the program director, the student may file a complaint with the Office of Student Services.

 Other Grievance Resolution Authorities

 Accrediting Commission of Career Schools and Colleges (ACCSC)

 Schools accredited by the Accrediting Commission of Career Schools and Colleges must have a procedure and operational plan for handling student complaints.
 If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
 All complaints reviewed by the Commission must be in written form, and should grant permission for the Commission to forward a copy of the complaint to the school for a response.
 This can be accomplished by filing the ACCSC Complaint Form.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
 Please direct all inquiries to:

 2101 Wilson Blvd., Suite 302